Lawyering In The Age of AI

 The Uncertainty And Experimentation Phase

-These are all understandable responses, given the sheer nature of the technological advances, the never ending hype, the preliminary use cases, the haphazard application of AI to law, and real concerns over privacy and ethics.
+These are all understandable responses, given the sheer nature of the technological advances, the never ending surrounding hype, the success and failures of the preliminary use cases, the haphazard application of AI to law, the efficiency gains achieved for its uses and also the real concerns over privacy, ethics and information contamination.

-Individually, lawyers are responding with excitement, disappointment or anxiety as they test it or worse, not testing it at all.
+Individually, lawyers are therefore responding with a mixture of excitement, disappointment or anxiety as they test it and use it, test it and abandon it or even worse, not test it at all.

-At the law firm level, debates are unfolding over AI’s impact on administrative support roles and junior lawyers’ work, traditional billing models and how to practically use large language models successfully, ethically and safely.
-There is a diversity of opinion on its usefulness, its speed of adoption and change, its potential superiority with low-level as well as high-value tasks, and where it fits within the traditional partnership model and legal business structures.
+At the law firm level, discussion and debates are unfolding worldwide amongst law firm leaders and legal technologists over AI’s impact on administrative support roles, junior lawyers’ work, traditional billing models and how to practically use large language models (LLM) successfully, ethically and safely.
+Again here at this level, there is a diversity of opinion on its usefulness, how it can be best adopted, its potential superiority with low-level as well as high-value tasks, its failings, regulatory issues, what actual LLM to use, how to upskill and reskill talent and where it this all fits in within the traditional partnership model and legal business structures.

 Evolving Lawyer Roles

-Lawyers are beginning to see their roles shift from routine taskers to verifiers, strategists, ethicists and gatekeepers of AI agents.
-Lawyers will undoubtably be spending a lot of time in the future supervising machines.
-Just how this plays out is unclear and still unfolding right now.
+The adoption of AI increasingly means lawyers and other legal professionals are beginning to start to see their roles shift away from the routine work towards more as verifiers, strategists, ethicists, data managers and gatekeepers of AI agents.
+It is increasingly clear that the secretaries, paralegals and lawyers of tomorrow will undoubtably be spending a lot more of their time in the future doing different things than what they do now and more supervising and working with intelligent machines.
+Just how this plays out is currently unclear as to who does what, who the winners and losers are amongst all this, as it is still unfolding right now.

-The place of the modern lawyer and the value they bring once AI is enacted at scale, are real and pressing questions.
+The place and overall dominant function of the modern lawyer in society and the value they bring to their clients, as AI is enacted increasingly at scale, are real and pressing questions.
+The hardest question to work out right now remains how much routine, repetitive and mundane legal work will still include a lawyer in the loop.

-The hardest question remains how much routine, repetitive and mundane legal work will still include a lawyer?
-This fear challenges the profession’s identity, how it bills for work, its fees and remuneration structures and brings to the fore the role of lawyering.
-If a machine can do it faster, better and cheaper than a lawyer, why bother educate, train or use lawyers for that task?
-Brutal, yes, but also on point.
+This in turn challenges the profession’s overall identity, how it bills for legal work, its fee and remuneration structures and brings to the fore the role and value of lawyering.
+If a machine can do it faster, better and cheaper than a lawyer, there will those that argue why bother educate, train or use lawyers for that task?
+Brutal, yes, but also on point for discussion at least.

 AI Is More Than Just A Tool

-The smarter lawyers out there understand that given the above, they must become more high level in advisory, more client-focused and more multi-disciplinary.
-Lawyers will clearly be using AI more as a thinking partner and digital assistant than ever before.
-When used prudently, AI does help lawyers think better, test ideas out and gives them high level technical skill support than they can on their own.
+Lawyers will clearly be using AI more and more as a thinking partner and digital assistant.
+When used prudently, AI can indeed help lawyers think better, test ideas out and gives them unprecedented high level access to technical skill support than ever before.

-At the end of the day, AI boosts both productivity and creativity - more the former at this point than the latter.
-The former takes away routine, repetitive and mundane work and replaces it instead with verification and supervision.
-The latter opens up a time and space for that brave new world of predictive, preventative, higher-value and niche lawyering that clients will continue to need for the foreseeable future in a complex, uncertain and contested world.
+At the end of the day, it is clear that AI boosts both productivity and creativity - more the former at this point, than the latter, however the latter should not be under-estimated.
+The former takes away routine, repetitive and mundane work and replaces it instead with more verification and supervision.
+The latter does open up a time and space for a new world of predictive, preventative, higher-value and niche lawyering that clients need for the foreseeable future in a complex, uncertain and contested world.

 Lawyer Cautiousness